Skip to main content

 Merle ran the farm herself for the next four years.
 Fortunately her son Sid and his wife Barbara took over Glenhill Farm in 1986.
 They are currently renovating the original farmhouse, complete with its hand-hewn beams, which was moved to higher ground near Merle’s house.

-From her front window, Merle can see the shop across the road, now a gift shop operated by her daughter-in-law, the strawberry fields, and the surrounding green hills that she came to love.
+From her front window, Merle can see the shop across the road, now a gift shop operated by her daughter-in-law, the strawberry fields, and the surrounding green hills that she came to love so much.

-In addition to running a farm, a business, and raising five boys, Merle found time to contribute to her community, In fact, her volunteer record is staggeringly impressive.
+In addition to running a farm, a business, and raising five boys, Merle’s volunteer record is staggeringly impressive.

 For many years, she was member of the Women’s Institute, the Curling Club, the Lochaber Seniors, the Lochaber United Church Choir, and the Christmas Tree Association.